 How To Get There

-You can either drive into the beach or take the bus (Memorial Day to Labor Day) from the Big Sur Visitor Center area.
+You can either drive into Pfeiffer Beach or take the bus (Memorial Day to Labor Day) from the Big Sur Visitor Center area.
+Always be sure to check in at Big Sur Station or call before you go to see if the bus is running and what the current fees are.
 We opted to drive since with 6 people the bus would have cost us $30 plus $10 to park our car at the shuttle parking lot at the Big Sur Station.
 Then the shuttle was $5 per person.

-To park in the Pfeiffer Beach day use lot there is an entrance fee of $10 CASH.
+To park in the Pfeiffer Beach day use lot there is an entrance fee of $12 CASH.
 Let me say that again it is CASH.
-So be sure to have $10 with you.
+So be sure to have $12 with you.
+There are a few other options which you can check out on their site.

 Now the challenge of finding the road down to the day use parking area for the beach . . .